 The original Hotel Walloon was across the road from the lakeshore and was opened in the 1890s by Mrs. James Hass.
 In 1900, the New Walloon was built by Alfred Hass near the steamer dock.
 By 1905, the Walloon Lake Village had a boat livery, three stores, a post office, and two churches, making the village a hub of activity.
 Cottages began to pop up more readily in those days, with land being less expensive and northern retreats likened to today’s more common tropical beach vacations.
 Often it was seen that a mother and her children would set off for the summer at Walloon Lake, while working husbands would join their families on weekends.

 In the late 1870s, as the logging era in Northern Michigan was coming to a close, the railroads began expanding their transportation offerings to a different commodity: tourists.
 This pristine part of the world, also known as Northern Michigan, was being dubbed “vacationland” through an elaborate publicity campaign.
-Railroad companies built hotels to create a destination for city folk to escape the heat of urban summer in places like Cincinnati, Indianapolis, Chicago and Grand Rapids.
-These resort hotels publicized “beautiful views, great fishing, and boating, along with socializing with other resorters.”
-As a result, hundreds of hotels were built in northern Michigan.
+Railroad companies built hotels to create a destination for city folk to escape the heat of urban summer in places like Cincinnati, Indianapolis, Chicago, and Grand Rapids.
+These resort hotels publicized “beautiful views, great fishing, and boating, along with socializing with other resort goers.”
+As a result, hundreds of hotels were built in Northern Michigan.